 Mosaic datasets are designed to handle data with varying resolutions—spectral, spatial, temporal, and radiometric.
 The raster types and functions in a mosaic dataset play a strong role in how all this data is handled and displayed.
 Additionally, the mosaic dataset is particularly aware of the spatial and temporal information as attributes of the raster data.
 Based on the pixel sizes, the mosaic dataset displays the imagery at the most appropriate scales.
 With some additional display control properties, called mosaic methods, a user can control the temporal information, allowing them to view the images for the dates they require.

-You use mosaic methods, in a mosaic dataset, to control what raster data is presented each time a mosaic (from the mosaic dataset) is displayed.
-By default, the mosaic is generated by displaying the raster dataset that is the closest to the center of the image.
+You can set a mosaic method that controls what image data is presented each time a mosaic dataset is displayed, roamed or zoomed.
+For example, the mosaic is generated by displaying the dataset that is the closest to the center of the image.
 Another mosaic method allows you to define a query based on attributes such as acquisition date or cloud cover.
 These mosaic methods and querying capabilities allow users to access every raster dataset within the mosaic dataset, even when there is overlap.

 There is no pixel data loss or metadata loss when using mosaic datasets, as the source pixels are never altered or converted, and the files are never moved; therefore, metadata files remain in their location.
 Because the mosaic dataset does not alter the source data or its location, the pixel values are not altered.
 Additionally, the mosaicking performed by the mosaic dataset occurs dynamically when the mosaic dataset is accessed.
 Users have access to the mosaicked image as well as the source data; therefore, there is no data loss occurring for overlapping datasets.